varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Change of Identity

-- Slave should run as normal user when autheticated
+- Slave should run as normal user when authenticated
-- Unix does however not support changing UID of a rpocess without UID=0
+- Unix does however not support changing UID of a process without UID=0
   - Solution:
     1. Terminate slave and
     2. Monitor spawns a new process with correct UID/GID